dlang-tour/english/gems/unicode.md

 in languages such as C and C++ are just arrays of bytes.

-In D, `string`, `wstring`, and `dstring` are UTF-8, UTF-16, and UTF-32 encoded strings respectfully.
+In D, `string`, `wstring`, and `dstring` are UTF-8, UTF-16, and UTF-32 encoded strings respectively.
 Their character types are `char`, `wchar`, and `dchar`.

 According to the spec, it is an error to store non-Unicode